How to Naturally Straighten Your Hair Without Heat | Hairstory

 Method 3: Rolling

 It may seem old-fashioned, but this technique is not only tried and true, it’s the best choice for straightening coarser, curlier textures.
-Use about six jumbo rollers – plastic rollers yield a smoother effect than those made of Velcro or foam.
+If you’re looking for how to straighten hair without heat, use about six jumbo rollers – plastic rollers yield a smoother effect than those made of Velcro or foam.

 If you want a bump at the crown, place the largest rollers there, and get a nice curve at the ends with smaller ones.
-In any case, don’t remove the rollers until you have completely dry hair, because even a little moisture can re-activate your curl or wave.
+In any case, don’t remove the rollers until your hair is completely dry, because even a little moisture can re-activate your curl or wave.

 Method 4: Cool Blow-Drying